sirisian/ecmascript-types/memorylayout.md

 ## Layout properties

 Every value type and value type class exposes its layout as three static properties. `byteLength` is the laid-out size in bytes, including any trailing padding required by the type's alignment; `alignment` is the byte alignment of the type; and `bitLength` is the size in bits, which is what an arbitrary-width integer needs to describe itself.
+A width no named type has aligns to the smallest power of two at least its byte length, capped at eight, so `uint.<4>` sits at alignment one and `uint.<24>` at four.
 A typed array's instance `byteLength` is its length times its element's `byteLength`.

 ```js
 uint8.byteLength;    // 1